SimoneFelici/bt1337xearch/README.md

 > Use "ctrl + p" to display the TUI keybindings!

 > [!WARNING]
-> Headless mode for fetching the pages doesn't solve the captcha anymore
+> Headless mode for fetching the pages doesn't solve the captcha anymore.\
-> A browser window will appear while using bt1337xearch, but you can just ignore it or solve the captcha by yourself to make it faster.
+> A browser window will appear while using bt1337xearch, you can either ignore it or solve the captcha by yourself to make it faster, just make sure to not close it.

 ### Basic search
 ```bash